Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: Abstract

 \section{Abstract}

-Many policy evaluations occur in settings with treatment randomized at the cluster level and there is treatment noncompliance at the unit level within each cluster.
-For example, villages might be assigned to treatment and control, but residents in each village may choose to not comply with their assigned treatment status.
-This was the case in Andhra Pradesh, India, where the state government sought to evaluate the use of new biometric smartcards to deliver payments from two anti-poverty programs.
-Smartcard payments were randomized at the village level, but residents could choose to register for a smartcard or not.
-In some villages, more than 90\% of residents complied with the treatment, while in other locations fewer than 15\% of the residents complied.
-When noncompliance is present, investigators may choose to focus attention on either intention to treat effects or the treatment effect among the units that comply.
-When analysts focus on the effect among compliers, the instrumental variables framework can be used to evaluate identify and estimate causal effects.
+Many policy evaluations occur in settings where treatment is randomized at the cluster level, and there is treatment noncompliance within each cluster.
+For example, villages might be assigned to treatment and control, but residents in each village may choose to comply or not with their assigned treatment status.
+When noncompliance is present, the instrumental variables framework can be used to identify and estimate causal effects.
 While a large literature exists on instrumental variables estimation methods, relatively little work has been focused on settings with clustered treatments.
-In the paper, we review extant methods for instrumental variable estimation in clustered designs.
-We then show that these methods depend on assumptions that are often unrealistic in applied settings.
-In response, we develop an estimation method that relaxes these assumptions.
-Specifically, our method allows for possible treatment effect heterogeneity that is correlated with cluster size and uses a finite sample variance estimator.
-We evaluate these methods using a series of simulations and apply them to data from the evaluation of using smartcard payments for anti-poverty programs in India.
+Here, we review extant methods for instrumental variable estimation in clustered designs and derive both the finite and asymptotic properties of these estimators.
+We prove that the properties of current estimators depend on unrealistic assumptions.
+We then develop a new IV estimation method for cluster randomized trials and study its formal properties.
+We prove that our IV estimator allows for possible treatment effect heterogeneity that is correlated with cluster size and is robust to low compliance rates within clusters.
+We evaluate these methods using simulations and apply them to data from a randomized intervention in India.